 A cooper is a barrel maker.
-The skilled trade of making barrels is cooperage.
+The skilled trade of making barrels is coopering.
 While it would seem logical that the wood from a fruit tree like cherry, pear, or apple would make an excellent barrel for aging beer, wine, or spirits, it isn’t that simple.

 As an oak tree grows and ages, the older water vessels (located in the now old rings), become filled and plugged up with a chemical compound called tyloses.

-Tyloses forms a crystalline molecular structure that not only clogs the older water vessels in a tree but is a part of what also gives the oak it’s signature hardness.
+Tyloses forms a crystalline molecular structure that not only clogs the older water vessels in a tree but is a part of what also gives the oak its signature hardness.
 The tyloses-filled center of a mature oak tree is known as the heartwood.

 Heartwood is perfect for barrel-making because it doesn’t conduct water.
-Therefore, coopers use oak wood to craft water-tight barrels—an ideal and highly desirable trait for any shipping storage container.
+Therefore, coopers use oak wood to craft watertight barrels—an ideal and highly desirable trait for any shipping storage container.

 Oak Tree Biology: Features of Note

 Dr. Jim Swan, a master of whiskey maturation, identified key components of oak.
-These chemical compounds change throughout the process of barrel making, creating different elements for the spirits to extract during maturation, thus changing the flavor profile.
+These chemical compounds change during the process of barrel making, creating different elements for the spirits to extract during maturation, thus changing the flavor profile.

-- Cellulose: A complex carbohydrate made up of sugar molecules and literally the building blocks of the tree.
+- Cellulose: A complex carbohydrate made up of sugar molecules and the building blocks of the tree.

 - Lactones: An organic compound that occurs in higher concentrations in American oak than in European species.
 Adds coconut aromas and woody notes, like cloves.

 - Tannins: Phenols that occur naturally in wood, plants, seeds, tea leaves, and fruit skins.
-Adds bitter and astringent flavors, while also creating a texture or mouthfeel.
+Adds bitter and astringent flavors while also creating a texture or mouthfeel.